dvidelabs/flatcc/README.md

 ### Windows Build (MSVC)

-Windows compiles without warnings but has no test ported and should be used with care.
+**The Windows compiles with only a few warnings, but should be used with care.
+No tests have been ported, and remaining warnings may be significant.**

-Install cmake, MSVC, and git (tested with MSVC 14 2015).
+Install CMake, MSVC, and git (tested with MSVC 14 2015).

 In PowerShell: